yaronpen/search_app/README.md

 range parameter are not required if you use the value parameter, the opposite.

 string parameters are able to filter only by equal

-bigger means no bigger then n, smaller means no smaller then n

     average_age = number
     average_age_operator = 'bigger' | 'smaller' | 'equal' | 'range'